 Revamp Written Materials to Reflect the Brand Image

-Finally, the business should tweak its existing website content, brochures, advertising, social media posts, and blog posts to better reflect the brand image.
+Finally, the business should tweak its existing website content, brochures, advertising, social media posts, and blog posts to better reflect the brand image and to continue keeping company branding efforts consistent to profit.
 Writers call this kind of focused work the “brand voice.”
 Everything, from the company tagline to the Facebook posts about the company picnic, needs to reflect the brand image.
+This type of branding can be achieved without a large budget.

 With these efforts to craft a consistent brand image—and message—the company will have a better shot at success with a successful branding strategy.